A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Introduction

 \section{Introduction}

 Cosmological principle i.e., our universe is homogeneous and isotropic on large enough scales, is the concept on which the edifice of standard model of cosmology was built.
 Many tried to validate this principle using a variety of cosmological data.
 A powerful means to probe Cosmological principle is cosmic microwave background (CMB) radiation which was measured through ground as well as space-borne missions.
-So far three full-sky CMB experiments were conducted from space that provided maps of CMB anisotropies with varying precision~\cite{Smoot1991,Bennett_2003,plk13overview}.
-These missions were aimed at measuring CMB with increasing precision particularly the temperature anisotropies, and many more are in commissioning or planning phase that will be operational in the future \cite{LiteBird_2022,PICO_2019,CMB_Bharat_Adak_2022,PIXIE_Kogut_2011}.
-The temperature and polarization anisotropy maps from WMAP and Planck satellite missions were studied extensively for any hints of deviations from statistical isotropy vis-a-vis the Cosmological principle.
+So far three full-sky CMB experiments were conducted from space that produced maps of CMB anisotropies with varying precision~\cite{Smoot1991,Bennett_2003,plk13overview}.
+These missions were aimed at measuring CMB with increasing precision, particularly the temperature anisotropies, and many more are in commissioning or planning phase that will be operational in the future \cite{LiteBird_2022,PICO_2019,CMB_Bharat_Adak_2022,PIXIE_Kogut_2011,SimonsObs2019,CMBS4ScienceCase2019}.
+The temperature anisotropy maps (and also the polarized CMB sky, though noise dominated) from WMAP and \planck\ satellite missions were studied extensively for any hints of deviations from statistical isotropy vis-a-vis the Cosmological principle.
 Such studies resulted in finding various anomalies that violate the assumption of isotropy.
-These anomalies were found in both WMAP and \planck\ data sets indicating their robustness across two different missions with different instrument properties and systematics.
+These anomalies were found in both WMAP and \planck\ data sets indicating their robustness across two different missions with different instrument properties and systematics~\cite{wmap7yranom,wmap9yrmaps,plk2013isostat,plk2015isostat,plk2018isostat}.